Colin Carmody

 Cameron Kuzepski

-Headshot of Cameron KuzepskiCameron Kuzepski, Principal Organist at the Cathedral of Mary Our Queen, a native to Wilmington, Delaware is an advocate of historical performance practice.
+Cameron Kuzepski, organ scholar at Christ Church Christiana Hundred in his native Wilmington, Delaware, is an advocate of historical performance practice.
 He is an undergraduate student at the Peabody Institute.
 There he is earning degrees in organ and historical harpsichord performance.
 His professors include Daniel Aune and Adam Pearl.
 Previous teachers include David Schelat, Dawn Stevens.
 Cameron attended The Music School of Delaware and the Juilliard School’s Pre-College Division.

-As a historical keyboard player, at the Peabody Institute Cameron is in high demand as a continuo player and accompanist for many ensembles, most notably the Baltimore Baroque Band.
-In addition he can also be seen accompanying lessons, coachings, recitals, departmentals, and other historical performance based classes.
+As a historical keyboard player at the Peabody Institute, Cameron is in high demand as a continuo player and accompanist for many ensembles, most notably the Baltimore Baroque Band.
+In addition he can also be seen accompanying lessons, coachings, recitals, departmentals, and other historical performance-based classes.

 In 2018 Cameron studied orchestral conducting in Vidin, Bulgaria with the International Musicians Academy along-side the Vidin Sinfonietta, he developed a love for ensemble work and chamber music.
 In 2022, he participated in an internship with the Netherlands Bach Society in Utrecht, Holland.
 There he spent two weeks studying historical performance practices as well as ensemble and rehearsal techniques.
 He recently traveled to Paris with the Peabody Organ Department, where he studied and played the organs of Saint-Gervais, Saint-Étienne-du-Mont, Saint-Sulpice, Saint-Vincent-de-Paul, Sainte-Trinité, Saint-François-Xavier, Saint-Clotilde, Saint Eustache and the Royal Chapel of the Palace of Versailles.
 Masterclass opportunities have been with Nathan Laube, Jean-Baptiste Robin, David Hurd, Paul Jacobs and Jean Rondeau.